isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to support.md

 people's connection with nature, advancing our <a href="https://www.nparks.gov.sg/who-we-are/city-in-nature-key-strategiesCi" rel="noopener nofollow" target="_blank">City in Nature</a> vision under the Singapore Green Plan 2030.</p>
 <p>Your donation also qualifies for a 2.5 times tax deduction, provided you
-provide us with &nbsp;a valid NRIC/FIN number (for individuals) or local UEN/Business Registration Number (for organisations) within 5 working days of making your donation.
+provide us with a valid NRIC/FIN number (for individuals) or local UEN/Business Registration Number (for organisations) within 5 working days of making your donation.
 We will file your donation details directly with IRAS, and these will be automatically reflected in your tax assessment the following year.</p>
 <p>As part of our environmental commitment since 2018, we no longer issue
 pysical receipts.
 However, if you would like an e-receipt, please email your request to <a href="mailto:garden_city_fund@nparks.gov.sg" rel="noopener noreferrer nofollow" target="_blank">garden_city_fund@nparks.gov.sg</a>.</p>